Rules and Guidelines for Graduate Studies in the East Asian Studies Department

 The Department strongly encourages students to use their summers to further their academic progress.
 The Department offers assistance in securing additional financial support for language study and research trips.
 Aid is available from a variety of sources within the East Asian Studies Department and Program, through the Princeton Institute for International and Regional Studies (PIIRS), and outside the University.
 Most University programs follow a common application program, with a deadline in March.
 The Director of Graduate Studies and the Graduate Secretary will make information on summer support available to students during the course of the academic year.
 However, students whose re-admission to the following academic year has been deferred are generally ineligible for summer support.

 In addition, the Department, working in conjunction with the East Asian Studies Program and the Graduate School, assists students in securing support for both short-term and long-term professional activities, such as travel to meetings of learned societies to present papers, travel to research libraries within the United States, and long-term travel abroad to conduct dissertation research.
 The requirements for the different types of support vary, and there is no guarantee that every student will receive funding.
-As with summer support, the Director of Graduate Studies and the Graduate Secretary will make information on funding available to students during the course of the academic year.
+As with summer support, the Director of Graduate Studies and the Graduate Administrator will make information on funding available to students during the course of the academic year.

 Fellowship support for dissertation research abroad is particularly important.
 Some programs (such as Fulbright fellowships) are administered through the Graduate School, while others (such as Japan Foundation fellowships) are administered directly by the funding organizations.
 Deadlines vary, but most fall in the period between August 15 and December 15.
 In all cases, it is extremely important for the student to develop grant proposals in close consultation with the dissertation adviser and other relevant faculty members.
 Having a polished proposal prepared well in advance of the deadline will make faculty letters of recommendation much more effective.
 The East Asian Studies Program and other units of the University also offer, on a competitive basis, limited support for dissertation research for students unable to secure outside funding.